pecheny/ExtendingUnityEditor/Readme.md

 # Extending Unity Editor

 When i just started to work with Unity i'd tried to extend Unity editor several times in order to do my current work faster.
-I couldn't find structured and complite guide on conding for the editor.
+I couldn't find structured and complete guide on coding for the editor.
 There was a lot of articles about particular issues but it would not help me in my current task so i rather got back to manual work on my current tasks in order to finish them in time.
 There also were cases when i resolved some tasks but in an ugly way and with inappropriate tools or APIs since i didn't know about those which can fit my needs.

 Spending more time on working with editor i had learned more and more ways to use it.
-I think the best developement manual is working example.
+I think the best development manual is working example.
 But only in case if it clean and short.
 So i decided to collect examples of appliance different ways of extending Unity in hope you can examine it all and choose appropriate for you tasks.
 So i guess i can call it a little Cookbook for extending Unity editor.